'God kept me here for some reason': Ex-officer recalls life-changing 1977 shooting, partner’s death

 White got off work at 4 a.m., so Rishel planned to give him a ride home after dealing with Beers.
 As they went to their patrol car, they saw Beers’ pickup come down the alley.

-They got out of the car and Beers exited the pickup with the double-barrel shotgun.
+They got out of the car and Beers got out of the pickup with the double-barrel shotgun.

 “He shot me first,” Rishel said, with pellets entering the right side of his chest.